 Is AI Always More Efficient for Writing?

 Depending on the subject matter, it may sometimes be more efficient to write without help from AI.
-Carefully editing AI drafts that are stuffed with confidently worded hallucinations can be unexpectedly time consuming.
+Carefully editing AI drafts that are stuffed with confidently worded hallucinations or written in an awkward style can be unexpectedly time consuming.

 The only way to know for sure is to track your time.
 See how long it takes you to edit AI-written projects and compare that with how long it takes you to write the old-fashioned way.